jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+Everybody knows about Capone and Escobar but the truth is if you're a famous gangster then you're not doing it right

+> /u/kawhi_tho

 When things were going well, I was reading newspapers articles and they were calling me Romelu Lukaku, the Belgian striker.

 When things weren’t going well, they were calling me Romelu Lukaku, the Belgian striker of Congolese descent.